CEH v12 - Certified Ethical Hacking Course

 CEH Practical exam:

-The CEH Practical exam format is:
+The CEH Practical exam format is as follows:

 • 20 Practical Challenges